 Students are required to wear a lab coat for anatomy.
 Each student is responsible for maintaining the cleanliness of his/her lab coat through regular laundering.
-When handling human anatomical subjects, students are required to wear vinyl or latex gloves and shoe covers.
+When handling human anatomical subjects, students are required to wear vinyl or latex gloves and closed-toe shoes.